tulians/traffic/README.md

 ### Exploratory analysis

-The analysis to be presented in this section has the objective of getting to know better the data set, and will consist primarily on three areas:
+The analysis to be presented in this section has the objective of getting to know better the data set, and will consist primarily on four areas:

 -   The increment in the number of observations that happens during 2014.
 -   The hourly patterns vehicle follow in and out of the city of Buenos Aires.
 -   The distribution of drivers committing infractions.
+-   The change on how drivers pay in toll booths along the years.

 #### Increment in traffic